How we can help

 - meets at Caldy Valley Church Centre, Great Boughton on the 1st Tuesday of the month

 - meets at the Craiglochart Sports Centre’s Tennis Tournament Building on the 2nd Wednesday of the month

 - meets at the New Victoria Hospital on the 1st Thursday of the month

-- meets at Ipswich Hospital on the last Monday of the month.
+- meets at the Women’s Centre, 37 Berners Street, Ipswich IP1 3LN on the first Tuesday of the month.
 Text 07905 001429 for more details

 - Text 07504 045615 for details of venue and meeting dates